Key Business Links

 - State Specialized Inspection Agency

-- Procurement Policy Department
+- Government Procurement Agency

-- Ministry of Environment and Green Development
+- Ministry of Environment, Green Development and Tourism

 - Ministry of Foreign Affairs

 - Ministry of Finance

 Fax: +976 7007- 6022